Frequently Asked Questions

 Does it use the Index front USB port?

 Yes.
-It adds a passthrough USB port on the front that technically works, but it’s power-limited, so only use it if you really need to.
+It adds a passthrough USB port on the front that technically works, but it is power-limited, so only use it if you really need to.

 Price, Orders & Availability